 Sex perversion is done under cover and often in darkness.
 In fact most sins are best hidden as the sinner well knows.

 Personally I consider putting straight and homosexual boys together an act of child sacrifice.
-Kids have lots to do in their young lives; this tossing them to the wolves is not necessary or helpful.
+Kids will be faced with spiritual warfare perhaps before they even know what it is, or how to handle it.
+Kids have lots to do in their young lives; tossing them to the wolves is not necessary or helpful.